 Answer this question:

-With wild mountains, forests, deep fjords, beautiful seaside locations, it can easily be considered the “New Zealand” of Europe.
+Wild mountains, forests, deep fjords in Norway, beautiful seaside locations such as the Lofoten islands.
+Scandinavia can easily be considered the “New Zealand” of Europe.

-That should lead easily to the answer: visit Scandinavia for the nature.
+That leads to the answer: visit Scandinavia for the nature.
 And what better way to see nature?
 Hiking and camping of course.
-That should give you a rough idea of where this post is going.
+That should give you an idea of where this post is going.

-Also these days I would use couchsurfing to stay with people in the cities and towns.
-I didn’t have couchsurfing when I did my trip, so I basically explored a city or town just for the day when passing through, and then camp in the wilds outside.
+Also these days you can use Couchsurfing to stay with people who offer a place in their home.
+I didn’t have couchsurfing when I did my trip, so I basically explored a city or town just for the day when passing through.
+I would then camp on the outskirts somewhere in the wild.

-Getting between places I would hitch-hike.
+Getting between places you can hitch-hike.
 People stop no problem for hitch-hikers, especially in the north, where public transport is not as common.

-I had a family of 7 in a camping van pick me up at 10 at night.
-Upon asking where I was staying that night, I replied that I would camp by the side of the road.
-They said no way and invited me into their lovely big house in the countryside.
-We ended up taking a sauna until 4 in the morning.
+Don’t count on being offered somewhere to stay, but when it happens it is great.
+For example I had a family of seven in the north of Finland pick me up at ten at night.
+Upon asking where I was going to stay, I replied that I would just camp by the side of the road.
+They said “no way” and invited me into their big house in the countryside.
+We ended up taking a sauna until four in the morning.

-Another time 2 teachers gave me a ride and offered for me to stay at the university with them.
+Another time two teachers gave me a ride and offered for me to stay at the university with them.
 And so on.
 You will meet some very hospitable people, especially in the north where it’s more remote.

-As for food I lived of typical hiking fare such as ramen(instant noodles), instant mash, tinned tuna, chocolate bars, amongst many others.
+As for food I lived on typical hiking fare.
+Ramen (instant noodles), instant mash, tinned tuna, chocolate bars, and many other budget options.
 These are cheap to buy and were actually my only travel expense.
 Sometimes I would spend as little as $5 a day.
-I wrote $15 a day at the top to average the costs out.
+I wrote $15 a day just to average the costs out.

 When invited to stay with people they would often give you food as well.
 Again don’t rely on being offered places to stay, but if you are lucky, it will happen.